VoxForge/voxforge.github.io/en/Read.md

   - [Southern hemisphere, [Australian English, New Zealand English, South Atlantic English, South African English]]
   - [Asia, [Indian English, Philippine English, Hong Kong English, Malaysian English,  Singapore English]]
   - [Other, [Other]]
-  other_label: Dialect - Other
+  other_label: Other Dialect

 # see: https://en.wikipedia.org/wiki/North_American_English_regional_phonology
 sub_dialect:
   label: Sub Dialect
   popup_link: https://en.wikipedia.org/wiki/North_American_English_regional_phonology
   popup_text: (or regional phonology) looks at variations in the pronunciation of a spoken language
-  selection_dialect:
+  selection_dialect: # this is an array that keeps elements in order
     - American English
     - Canadian English
-  selection:
+  selection: # this is a hash that keys on dialect
     American English:
       - [Western United States, [Pacific Northwest]]
       - [Greater New York City, [Greater New York City]]